sedat4ras/dns-threat-intelligence-tool/README.md

 Visual Alarms: Clearly marks domains confirmed as malicious by external intelligence for immediate attention.

 How to Read the Dashboard
-The final output is an Executive Intelligence Report (v1.0):
+The final output is an Executive Intelligence Report (v1.0).
+Use the following guide to interpret the data:

 X-Axis (Entropy): Measures domain name randomness.
 High values (>3.5) are considered suspicious.